-If you succeed in reaching the interview stage of the application process, be proud of yourself – this is a great achievement!
-This puts you in a group of final contenders for the award and means that the funding organization is keen to find out more about your plans for using the program to achieve your academic dreams and career goals.
+If you succeed in reaching the interview stage of the scholarship application process, be proud of yourself – this is a great achievement!
+This puts you in a group of final contenders for the award and means that the funding organization is keen to find out more about your plans for using the scholarship to achieve your academic dreams and career goals.

 The idea of an interview can be stressful, and questions such as “What will they ask me?” and “What if I can’t think of anything to say?” are likely to be running around in your head.
 However, with the right preparation, the scholarship interview will be a breeze.
 Use this guide to ensure you understand the types of questions you will be asked and know the best way to answer the questions.
 It is essential to use this opportunity to make a good impression on the funding organization and share your aspirations with them.